 Exercise Science Minor

-A minor in exercise science allows students to develop knowledge of the basics of the exercise science field including biomechanics and physiology.
-Students who earn an exercise science major cannot also receive a minor in exercise science.
-Students who wish to pursue the exercise science minor should utilize MATH 111 to satisfy the university math skill requirement.
+A minor in Kinesiology and Sport Performance allows students to develop knowledge of the basics of the field including biomechanics and physiology.
+Students who wish to pursue the Kinesiology and Sport Performance minor should utilize MATH 111 to satisfy the university math skill requirement.

 To receive the exercise science minor, students must complete the following: